- Clarksville, TN Online - http://www.clarksvilleonline.com -

 Posted By Mark Haynes On Tuesday, January 22, 2013 @ 5:09 am In Sports | No Comments

-Nashville, TN – St. Louis goaltender Brian Elliott stopped thetwice in the shootout to give the Blues a 4-3 win Monday night in front of a sell out crowd at Bridgestone Arena.
+Nashville, TN – St. Louis goaltender Brian Elliott stopped the Nashville Predators twice in the shootout to give the Blues a 4-3 win Monday night in front of a sell out crowd at Bridgestone Arena.